ianbrandt/m2e-maven-dependency-plugin/README.md

 Thanks for asking...

-* If you're a dependency:unpack user:
+* If you're a dependency:unpack/dependency:unpack-dependencies/dependency:copy/dependency:copy-dependencies user:
 	* Test this out.
 [File an issue](https://github.com/ianbrandt/m2e-maven-dependency-plugin/issues) if it doesn't work for you.
 File an issue if you think it should do something more, or something different.
 * If you're a user of any other Maven Dependency Plugin goal:
 	* File an issue to request mappings for additional goals.
-Support for copy, copy-dependencies, and unpack-dependencies is currently planned to be similar to that of unpack.
-Perhaps you have different needs for those goals?
 Be as specific as possible in describing the behavior you would expect.
 If you think the behavior might warrant configuration, either via files or a UI, share your vision for this as well.
 * If you're a Tycho expert:
 	* Skim the POMs.
 File an issue or submit a pull request if there is something that could be done better.